Key takeaways

 Estonia requires non-EU businesses to appoint a fiscal representative for VAT registration.
 This representative is responsible for ensuring VAT compliance on behalf of the non-resident company.

-Estonia VAT Return filing and penalties
+Estonia VAT return filing and penalties

 Estonia VAT returns must be filed monthly, regardless of the company's sales volume.
 Returns should be submitted electronically (recommended but not compulsory) via the Estonian Tax and Customs Board’s portal by the 20th of the month following the reporting period.